 supplementary number means the number referred to in rule 126(3);

-total prize pool means the prize pool for a Soccer Pools Game, plus any jackpot amount from a previous Soccer Pools Game and any amount from the prize reserve fund that has been taken from the fund to ensure that a guaranteed minimum prize pool for a Soccer Pools Game is met;
+total prize pool means the prize pool for a Soccer Pools Game, plus any jackpot from a previous Soccer Pools Game and any amount that has been taken from the prize reserve fund under rule 136 to increase the division 1 prize pool to a guaranteed minimum amount;

-validation period means the period of time commencing at midnight on the day on which a Soccer Pools Game was determined and ending at the close of business on the 14th day following that day (or on the business day preceding that 14th day, if the day falls on a weekend or public holiday);
+validation period means the period of time commencing at midnight on the day of determination of a Soccer Pools Game results and ending at the close of business on the 14th day following that day (or on the business day preceding that 14th day, if the day falls on a weekend or public holiday);

-void match means a match on the match list that has been declared to be a void match by the Australian Lottery Blocs;
+void match means a match on the match list that has been declared to be a void match by the Lotto Bloc;

 winning number means any one of the 6 numbers referred to in rule 126(2).

-122. Super66 entry may be made with Soccer Pools entry
+[Rule 121 amended in Gazette 4 Oct 2017 p.
+5139-40.]

-A subscriber entering Soccer Pools in a particular week may, in conjunction with that entry, enter the Super66 draw for that week in accordance with Part 10 of these rules.
+[122.
+Deleted in Gazette 4 Oct 2017 p.
+5140.]

 123. How to fill out a playslip